2023

 • Excursion to St. Peter-Ording

-• Daily routes ●●●○○
+• Daily routes ●●●○○, altitude profile ●○○○○

 11

-km / day avg.
+Ø km per day

 50

-Healthy North Sea air, the sound of the waves and seemingly endless views over the sea - our journey on the North Sea Cycle Path from Jutland offers all passionate cyclists and those who want to become one, the full programme of relaxation!
+Healthy North Sea air, the sound of the waves and seemingly endless views over the – our journey on the North Sea Cycle Path from Jutland offers all passionate cyclists (and those who want to become one) the full package of relaxation!
 Thatched houses, sheep grazing on dikes, red and white striped lighthouses and the interplay between low and high tide are just some of the many impressions you will gather on our trip on the North Sea Cycle Path from Jutland.
 You start in Esbjerg on the Danish North Sea coast.
 After leaving behind Esbjerg and Ribe, the south-western part of Jutland and at the same time the youngest and oldest city in Denmark, you will pass the border to Germany almost unnoticed.
 Before you follow the North Sea coastal cycle path southwards, a good portion of island feeling is of course not to be missed.
-You will get to know the queen of the North Sea - Sylt - as well as the Danish island paradises of Rømø and Fanø.
-The tour continues via the not-so-grey town of Husum to the Dutch town of Friedrichstadt and an excursion to the seaside resort of St. Peter-Ording.
+You will get to know the queen of the North Sea – the Island of Sylt – as well as the Danish island paradises of Rømø and Fanø.
+The tour continues via the town of Husum to the Dutch town of Friedrichstadt and an excursion to the seaside resort of St. Peter-Ording.
 On our trip on the North Sea Cycle Path from Jutland, take a guided mudflat walk that will introduce you to the fascinating world of the seabed.
 Via the Dithmarschen, you will reach the Elbe in Brunsbüttel, whose course will take you to the heart of the Hanseatic city of Hamburg.

 Itinerary

-• Booking Code
+• Booking code

 OS-NOEH10